adavies1/wurlitzer/docs/protracker/file-structure.md

 ### Pattern structure

 As mentioned before, a pattern is a bit like a sheet of music, but more accurately it is like a spreadsheet.
 A song can (and will) have many of these.
 A row represents a set of instructions for each channel to do (including a note to play, and an effect to process), a column represents a channel, and a cell represents a single instruction.
-As the song plays, the rows are processed in order, until eventually all patterns have been processed (played), and then either loop or stop.
+As the song plays, the rows are processed in order, until eventually all patterns have been processed (played), and then the song will either loop or stop.

                Channel 0       Channel 1          ...
 Channel n
            +---------------------------------------------------------------+